The-Marcy-Lab-School/marcy-curriculum-docs/mod-7-react/1-intro-to-react.md

 npm run dev
 ```

-By default you will be given a counter app.
+By default you will be given the familiar counter app.
 Take a look around!

-Every React project will have this rough structure:
+Every React project made by Vite will have this rough structure:

 * `index.html` — the HTML file served to the client.
 It loads `src/main.jsx`.
 * `src/main.jsx` — the entry point of the app.
 It uses the `react-dom/client` package to render the **root component** `App` into the DOM.
 * `src/App.jsx` — the root component.
+* `package.json` — note that a React vite project has a few React-related dependencies that the Vanilla project does not have.

 > Notice the `.jsx` extension?
 Without it, we wouldn't be able to write JSX in this file.

-## Rendering the Root Component With ReactDOM
+### Rendering the Root Component With ReactDOM

 How does all of this actually get to the screen?
 Head over to the `main.jsx` file.